 What to do if you have a complaint to make regarding an FSPR-regulated broker

 Part of the requirements imposed on FSPR Forex brokers is the need to be registered with an approved dispute resolution service under Section 48 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
 This requirement is mandatory for all financial service providers, and it gives consumers a course of action to follow when redress is needed because of a dispute.

 Your first step will always be to try and resolve the problem directly with the financial services provider.
 If you are unable to reach a satisfactory conclusion you will then be able to contact their dispute resolution scheme and follow the appropriate complaints procedure.
 There are a number of different schemes a provider is able to use.
 For example, there is the Insurance and Financial Services Ombudsman, Financial Services Complaints Ltd, the Banking Ombudsman, or the Financial Dispute Resolution Service.

 It is also possible for complaints to be lodged with the FMA.
 They will investigate and take enforcement action regarding the following:

-- The conduct of businesses they license and authorize
+- The conduct of all businesses they license and authorise

 - Illegal investment schemes and offers